GrimLefourbe/Anesir/docs/races.md

 An anima character has a variety of inborn characteristics due to their wild nature.

-##### Ability score increase

-An animae has a bonus of 2 to their dexterity and a bonus of 1 to another characteristic of their choice.
+**Ability Score Increase** :: An animae has a bonus of 2 to their dexterity and a bonus of 1 to another characteristic of their choice.

-##### Age

-Animae grow up and age quickly.
+**Age** :: Animae grow up and age quickly.
 They walk a few months after birth, and transform before the end of the first year, usually before they can even talk.
 They reach maturity around 13 and are considered full-fledged warriors at 15 and allowed to leave the clan.
 They are considered elderly after 50 years old and rarely live past 60.

-##### Alignment

-Animae tend to be chaotic, pursuing entertainment and freedom before all.
+**Alignment** :: Animae tend to be chaotic, pursuing entertainment and freedom before all.
 They care little for rules unless they have been decided by the matriarchs.
 They tend towards neutral as they are self-serving but will avoid bringing harm to others if they can.
 However, they usually do not care about how inconvenient they can be to others.

-##### Size

-Animae are usually around 5 feet tall and weigh around 100 pounds.
+**Size** :: Animae are usually around 5 feet tall and weigh around 100 pounds.
 Their size is medium.
 When they take their wolf form, Animae are usually around 3 feet tall and between 5 and 6 feet long, but some can grow larger.
 The transformation also adds 100 pounds or so to their weight.
 Under this form, their size is still medium.

-##### Speed

-Your base walking speed is 30 feet.
+**Speed** :: Your base walking speed is 30 feet.
 Additionally, your sharp claws provide you with a climbing speed of 30 feet.

-##### Darkvision

-Nocturnal hunter, you have superior vision in dark and dim conditions.
+**Darkvision** :: Nocturnal hunter, you have superior vision in dark and dim conditions.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

-##### Wolf's Claws

-Because of your claws, you have a climbing speed of 30 feet.
+**Wolf's Claws** :: Because of your claws, you have a climbing speed of 30 feet.
 In addition, your claws are natural weapons, which you can use to make unarmed strikes.
 If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the bludgeoning damage normal for an unarmed strike.

-##### Hunter’s senses

-You have proficiency in the Perception skill.
+**Hunter’s senses** :: You have proficiency in the Perception skill.

+**Tool Proficiencies** :: You have proficiency with the tool of your choice from Alchemist’s supplies, Leatherworker’s tools, Weaver’s tools, Woodcarver’s toolor  Herbalism Kit.

+**Protective Fur** :: You have resistance against cold damage.

+**Languages** :: Most Animae can speak and read Common but cannot write.
+Animae can also speak Wolftongue.
+Wolftongue, the language of the Animae is a smooth and soft language with occasional harsh and guttural sounds.
+There is no written alphabet for it.

 ##### Shapeshifting

-Animaes can shapeshift at will into and out of their animal form.
+As an Anima, you can shapeshift at will into and out of your animal form to go about your day.
 The transformation takes about one minute each way.
-In their animal form, Animaes gain the following benefits:
+In your animal form, you gain the following benefits:

 - Advantage on smell and hearing based Perception checks.
-- Their natural weapon damage increases to 1d6 slashing (str or dex).
+- Your natural weapon damage increases to 1d6 slashing (str or dex).
-- Their speeds increase to 50 ft.
+- Your speed increases to 50 ft.

-In their animal form, Animaes can't:
+In your animal form, you can't:

-- Use any weapon besides their claws.
+- Use any weapon besides your claws.
 - Wear any armor.
 Base AC is still 10 + Dex bonus.
 - Cast any spells (transforming doesn't break concentration or prevent from taking actions that are part of spells that were already cast)
 - Speak any language besides Wolftongue.
-(They can still understand the same languages as in humanoid form)
+(You can still understand the same languages as in humanoid form)

-An animae's equipment merges with their animal form (similarly to Druid's Wild Shape).
+An anima's equipment merges with their animal form (similarly to a Druid's Wild Shape).
-When transformed, Animaes can carry creatures up to one size smaller than them.
+When transformed, you can carry creatures up to one size smaller than you.

-Instead of taking a minute to transform into their animal form, Animaes can also transform using a single bonus action.
+Instead of taking a minute to transform into their animal form, you can also transform using a single bonus action.
 This is, however, a tiring process.
 This power recharges during either a long rest or a hearty meal.

-Non-Transforming Animaes (Variant):
-Some Animae simply cannot shapeshift and are as a result seen as inferior by their peers.
+**Non-Transforming Animae (Variant)** :: Some Animae simply cannot shapeshift and are as a result seen as inferior by their peers.
 They do not have the shapeshifting trait but gain proficiency in the Nature and Survival skills.

-##### Tool Proficiencies

-You have proficiency with the tool of your choice:
-Alchemist’s supplies, Leatherworker’s tools, Weaver’s tools, Woodcarver’s tool, Herbalism Kit

-##### Protective Fur

-Animaes have resistance against cold damage.

-##### Languages

-Most Animaes can speak and read Common but cannot write.
-Animaes can also speak Wolftongue.
-Wolftongue, the language of the Animae is a smooth and soft language with occasional harsh and guttural sounds.
-There is no written alphabet for it.
+\page

 ### Kalar